-Your child can attend school in September 2017 as follows:
+Your child can begin Kindergarten in September 2018, as follows:

 NEW!
-Online registration using this Registration Form!
-Register TODAY!
+Online registration - Click here Registration Form and register TODAY!

 PDF Version of our Registration Form - Please print, then bring the completed form to your school.